bronlib/TruelyPortablePythonProjectTemplate/README.md

 >       |----sources/
 >       |----|----src/
 >       |----|----test/
->       |----Python3.9.4/
+>       |----XXX_Python3.9.4/

+where XXX is "win" for windows and "lin" for Mac & Linux

 So, at the top level, there are two new directories:
+>XXX_PythonVVV

-* PythonXXX : the python version requested in the callSetupXXX file.
-Pyenv gets the possible version numbers from the site: https://www.python.org/ftp/python/
+The python version to use, is specified in the callSetupXXX file.
+Which versions are available is deteremined by Pyenv.
+Pyenv uses a subset of the versions numbers from the site: https://www.python.org/ftp/python/.
+To see that subset, download Pyenv and execute the command:
-* sources, as specified by the variable source_dirs in the callSetupXXX files.
-If sources/src sources/test existed, then nothing will happen with them.

-In scripts/ there will also be a new directory.
-The name of the directory depends on the OS in which the callSetupLinux was called.
-In case callSetupWindows as called, the directory "generatedDOSScripts" will be created.

-If the script callSetupXXX is called again, the only effect will be is that the directory generateXXXScripts will be created again.
+>pyenv install -l

-Once a new Pytho distribution is created. the script, in generateXXXScripts:
+Once a new Python distribution is created it is usually needed to updat the pip version in that distribution.
+In generateXXXScripts call:

 [py.handy_modules.update_pip.bat](py..handy_modules.update_pip.bat)